crunck78/join-scrum/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Todo

+- Contacts Edit make at least one field required and fix backend for duplicate emails or phoneNumbers for one user.
+- Contact Initials update to show something if contact does not have a name or an email.